Digital Page Publishers, Ltd. evolved from a print-based publishing enterprise into an electronic-only publisher in 1994.

 For this reason Digital Page Publishers, Ltd. focused, from the outset, on database design, transactional Internet applications and network solutions that united

 hitherto unconnected groups of people, on the Internet, on intranets, on bulletin boards, in databases and knowledge resources.

 Today, several tech wrecks later, the Internet remains the essential motor of cost-saving and money-making, a tool of socialization and group awareness and of

 change.
 DPPL has been exclusively occupied with this technology since 1994.
 Today, based in Manhattan with

-affiliate offices in New Jersey and in Belgium, the company is profitable, conservatively managed and debt-free - and continues to enjoy a steady rate of growth.
+affiliate offices in New Jersey and France, the company is profitable, conservatively managed and debt-free - and continues to enjoy a steady rate of growth.